Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/spelling-quiz.md

 The script encrypts all .txt files in the current directory and all its subdirectories.
 The files are encrypted with a simple substitution cipher.

-Then lets check the first lines of the `study-guide.txt` file and how many words it contains
+Then we check the first lines of the `study-guide.txt` file and how many words it contains
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoMini_by_redpwn/Cryptography/spelling-quiz]
 └─$ head study-guide.txt